sarathsajan/learning-django/README.md

     <li>
       <strong><em><p>02 - 01 - 2022</p></em></strong>
       <p><span><em>Happy New Year.</em></span></p>
       <p>So far we wrote the backend code for the site.
 Now we will focus on the front-end part.
-It wont be a fancy front-end but instead will be a <span><em>"get things done with minimal code"</em></span> front-end.</p>In this section we focussed on improving the 'details' and 'results' page.
-Also we built the voting syystem, so from now on users can actually vote and the vote counter will get updated in the database.
+It wont be a fancy front-end but instead will be a <span><em>"get things done with minimal code"</em></span> front-end.</p>In this section we focussed on improving the 'details' and 'results' page of the voting app.
+Also we built the voting system, so from now on users can vote and the vote counter will actually get updated in the database.
     </li>
     <br>
     <li>